noreading/bootstrap4-webpack-boilerplate/README.md

 | my-image-400x200-tablet.jpg | Filenames including dimensions, but not at the end.      |
 | my-image_400x200.jpg        | Filenames including dimensions, but using an underscore. |

-Filenames, that will **not** be recognized as original images, are:
+Filenames, that will **not** be recognized as original images, are as follows.

 | Prohibited Filename    | Description                            | Pattern                                 |
 | :--------------------- | :------------------------------------- | :-------------------------------------- |